 The Essex burger is proof that if you cook a mound of beef like you would a pizza, it’s going to be great.
 Essex is from the same team behind Delancey, one of our favorite spots for charred pizzas, and their burger is seared in a wood-fired oven as if it were a Neapolitan pie.
 The result is outrageously good, especially topped with two secret sauces: an orange one that tastes like pepperoni, and a white one that tastes like caesar salad dressing.

 Our first taste of the burger at Frank’s immediately made us drop our utensils and say, “Oh yeah.”
 That’s how good it is.
 While everything’s tasty here, skip the oysters and move directly toward the burger for dinner.
-The well-salted patty, acidic pickled onions, white cheddar, and seafood Louie sauce all in one bite is way better than an evening of slurping down ocean phlegm.
+The well-salted patty, tangy pickled onions, white cheddar, and seafood Louie sauce all in one bite is way better than an evening of slurping down ocean phlegm.

 At first, the “animal-style” burger at Sawyer made us angry, because a) it reminds us that Washington state doesn’t have In-N-Out, and b) this burger doesn’t even have cheese.
 Then we took a bite, softly apologized, and gave the burger a little pat on the bun while onlookers stared.
 It’s a super tender double wagyu patty with a caramelized onion and mint mornay sauce so rich you will not miss the cheese.